gavr123456789/niva-site/Writerside/topics/Control-flow.md

 # Control flow
-Everything is a message

 ## If
 Usual if is a `ifTrue:` message for Boolean type, that takes [codeblock](CodeBlocks.md) as argument.
+It will evaluate this block if it was send to true.
 There is 4 messages with all possible combination.
 The most common to use is `ifTrue:ifFalse:`
 ```Scala
 1 < 2 ifTrue: [1 echo]
 1 > 2 ifFalse: [2 echo]